Annual Events In Valley Forge And King Of Prussia, PA.

 VALLEY FORGE REVOLUTIONARY 5-MILE RUN

 Runners, walkers and supporters from across the region come together for the annual Valley Forge Revolutionary 5-Mile Run®.
 The namesake race takes runners across the challenging terrain of the park, testing their speed and endurance.
-A three-mile walk, the 1.776 kilometer (1 mile) Young Patriots Fun Run, and an outdoor expo are all part of the day's activities.
+A three-mile walk and an outdoor expo are all part of the day's activities.

 JULY 4TH COMMUNITY PICNIC IN THE PARK